 - Community: Grants supporting programmes or events that focus on community participation and impactful engagement in the community.
 Applicants funded within this category will receive a one-off contribution for an event servicing the Ngāti Rangitihi community.

-- Kaumātua: Grants aimed at maintaining or improving the health and well-being of our kaumātua.
+- Kaumātua: A subsidy aimed at maintaining or improving the health and well-being of our kaumātua.